opmatrixsoftware/sshd-docker-builder/README.md

 $ mkdir sshkeys
 $ ssh-keygen -q -f sshkeys/id_rsa -N '' -t rsa
 $ SSH_PUB_KEY=$(cat sshkeys/id_rsa.pub | base64 -w 0)
+$ KUBE_CONFIG=$(cat .kube/config |base64 -w 0)
-$ sed 's/my_key/'$SSH_PUB_KEY'/' secret.yaml > ssh-key-secret.yaml
+$ sed 's/my_key/'$SSH_PUB_KEY'/' secret.yaml > temp-secret.yaml
+$ sed 's/my_config/'$KUBE_CONFIG'/' temp-secret.yaml > docker-builder-keys.yaml
-$ unset SSH_PUB_KEY
+$ unset SSH_PUB_KEY KUBE_CONFIG
+$ rm -f temp-secret.yaml
-$ kubectl create -f ssh-key-secret.yaml
+$ kubectl create -f docker-builder-keys.yaml
 $ kubectl create -f sshd-docker-builder.yaml
 ```

-NOTE:  Some SSH servers will not work with a Kubernetes mapped volume file.
-Therefore, you must use an environment variable (in this case SSH_PUB_KEY) to hold the ssh public key.
-The
+NOTE:  SSH servers will not work with a keys in a Kubernetes mapped volume file.
+Therefore, you must use an environment variable (in
-entrypoint.sh script will then create the /root/.ssh/authorized_keys file with the contents of this environment variable.
-The kubectl app does not have this issue and .kube/config can be mapped using a
+this case SSH_PUB_KEY) to hold the ssh public key.
+The ``entrypoint.sh`` script will then create the ``/root/.ssh/authorized_keys`` file
+ with the contents of this environment variable.
+After the file is created the environment variable is removed.
+The kubectl app does not
-Kubernetes "secret" volume file mount.
+ have this issue, and .kube/config can be mapped using a Kubernetes "secret" volume file mount.

 ## Find the endpoint of the SSH server
 ```